 Have you ever met a caregiver who doesn’t feel overloaded?

-We live in a world when everything moves at a swift pace.
-Kids are taught to read before the recommended age of 5-7, homework comes home daily, and weekends are packed with scheduled sports and celebrations.
+We live in a world where everything moves at a swift pace.
+Kids are taught to read before age 5, homework comes home daily, and weekends are packed with scheduled sports and celebrations.
 Oy!

 So the big question is, how can we protect and promote playtime?